pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 To update Style Checker from the CLI:

-1. If you have not already done so, [Configure your bash profile to enable fast updates](#configure-bash-vscode).
+1. If you have not already done so, [Configure your zsh profile to enable fast updates](#configure-zsh-vscode).
 1. From the CLI, run:

     ```